Admissions Policies: Re-Entry and Re-admission

 Re-admission after dismissal for ineligibility

-If a student desires re-admission after having been declared ineligible to continue for scholastic or other reasons, the student must first apply to the dean of the UWL school or college in which that student were last enrolled, and then submit an online application for admission.
+If a student desires re-admission after having been declared ineligible to continue for scholastic or other reasons, the student must first apply to the dean of the UWL school or college in which that student was last enrolled, and then submit an online application for admission.

 Students declared ineligible to continue must follow catalog requirements in effect at the time of re-admission.
 It is advantageous to apply for re-admission early in order to facilitate registration in a timely manner.
 The appropriate dean will apprise the Records and Registration Office of the student's eligibility for re-admission.
 During times of controlled or limited enrollment, preference will be given to students re-entering in good standing.